jahwi/bget/docs/readme.txt

 BGET -remove "test tetris bigtext"
 You can also remove all scripts at once.
 Example:
-BGET -remove -all
+BGET -remove -all -y
 To remove all pastebin scripts:
 BGET -remove -pastebin
+The remove function can also be used to clear logs.
+Example:
+BGET -remove -logs

 [D] -Update:
 Updates the specified script.
 Usage:
 BGET -update -usemethod script
-Supported methods: JS, VBS, PS, CURL, BITS
+Supported methods: JS, VBS, PS, cURL, BITS
 Example:
 BGET -update -usejs test
 To update more than one script at once,
 BGET -update -usemethod "script1 script2 script3 scriptn"
 Example:
-BGET -update -usecurl "test tetris bigtext"
+BGET -update -usecURL "test tetris bigtext"
 You can also update all your scripts at once.
 Usage:
 BGET -update -usemethod -all